 Plato’s Politeia, or “regime,” later translated and romanized by Cicero and the Romans as “Res Publica” or The Republic, is a narrated dialogue.
-It is narrated by Socrates in the first person to an unnamed individual, or individuals, the day following the events and shortly before the events of the Timaeus dialogue.
+It is narrated by Socrates in the first-person as he speaks to an unnamed individual (or individuals).
+Socrates recalls the events the day after they occurred and shortly before the events of the Timaeus dialogue.

 As with the totality of the Platonic corpus, nothing in the Republic is erroneously placed.
-Every character and conversation has an important reason to the meaning of the dialogue.
-As has been noted by Leo Strauss, the Platonic dialogue imitates the manyness and multiplicity of being, the complexity and heterogeneity of life, and thus the Platonic dialogue forms a cosmos unto itself with the purpose of helping human beings by providing a grounding from which to articulate the great mysteries of life.
-Each dialogue deals with one particular truth, and reveals a certain part of the mystery.
-Nowhere in Plato do we find the Platonic “doctrine” or “treatise”, as we would with other later writers, including Aristotle and Kant.
+Every character and conversation has an important piece of the meaning of the dialogue.
+As has been noted by Leo Strauss, the Platonic dialogue imitates the ‘manyness and multiplicity of being,’ or the complexity and heterogeneity of life, and thus the Platonic dialogue forms a cosmos unto itself with the purpose of helping humans by providing a grounding from which to articulate the great mysteries of life.
+Each dialogue deals with one particular truth, and it reveals a certain part of the mystery.
+Nowhere in Plato do we find the Platonic “doctrine” or “treatise,” as we would with other modern writers, such as Kant.
 The Platonic dialogue is a different kind of truth-telling that masks the opinions of the author.
-The Republic, the most famous political work of all time, is identified through its title by the author, Plato, as being about the “regime”, and its theme is explicitly pertaining to justice.
+The Republic, the most famous political work of all time, is identified through its title by the author, Plato, as being about the “regime,” and its theme is explicitly pertaining to justice.

-It begins as a descent, or a “downgoing”.
-Socrates recalls his descent the day before from the city of Athens down to the port of Athens, the Piraeus, which is the seat of the Athenian navy, as well as all things foreign and diverse in the democracy.
-He went with Glaucon, a brother of Plato and one who Xenophon said was cured by Socrates of his extreme political ambition, to pray to the goddess and also to observe the festival of Bendis, a novel foreign procession being hosted for the first time.
+The Republic begins as a descent, or a “downgoing.”
+Socrates recalls his descent from the city of Athens down to the port of Athens, the Piraeus, which is the seat of the Athenian navy as well as all things foreign and diverse in the democracy.
+Socrates ventures down to the Piraeus with Glaucon, a brother of Plato and one who Xenophon said was cured by Socrates of his extreme political ambition.
+Socrates intended to pray to the goddess in the Piraeus and also to observe the festival of Bendis, a novel foreign religious ceremony that was being held for the first time in Athens.

-When hurrying back to town they are stopped by a son of Cephalus, Polemarchus, the “warlord” who orders his slave boy to command Socrates and Glaucon to wait, so the slave boy grabs Socrates’s cloak.
-The scene sets up an imitation of the future discussion on the nature of justice in which, appropriately, the warlord employs the use of arms, not letters, to compel the others, while Socrates responds skeptically asking where Polemarchus is, and Glaucon is easily swayed.
-A moment later Polemarchus arrives with Adeimantus, Glaucon’s brother, and also Niceratus, and unnamed others from the procession.
-Polemarchus notes that they are outnumbered and compels them to prove stronger or else stay.
+When hurrying back to town Socrates and Glaucon are stopped by a son of Cephalus named Polemarchus, the “warlord” who orders his slave boy to command Socrates and Glaucon to wait by grabbing hold of Socrates’s cloak.
+The scene sets up an imitation of the future discussion on the nature of justice in which, appropriately, the warlord employs the use of arms, not letters, to compel people, while Socrates responds skeptically.
+Socrates asks the boy about Polemarchus’s whereabouts, while Glaucon is easily swayed.
+A moment later Polemarchus arrives with Adeimantus, Glaucon’s brother, and also Niceratus, and several unnamed other men from the festival of Bendis.
+Polemarchus notes that Socrates and Glaucon are outnumbered and he compels them to prove stronger or else stay.
 He is concerned with the power of number, force, and the majority rule.
-Socrates, the philosopher, offers an alternative -Polemarchus could persuade them to stay.
+Socrates, the philosopher, offers an alternative: instead Polemarchus could try to persuade Socrates and Glaucon to stay.
 The conversation on justice is involuntary.
 Polemarchus claims that they will not listen to persuasion, and Glaucon submits.
-Before Socrates can submit to force, Adeimantus, the most important man in the group, offers a persuasive alternative -the spectacle of a torchrace on horseback -novel because of the horse race and not the goddess, and Polemarchus another sight before and after dinner.
-Glaucon makes the decision, his third decision, to stay and Socrates has no choice but to abide by the decision of the overwhelming majority.
-The conversation on justice begins in a democratic process that emerged from the initial tyrannical impulses of Polemarchus.
+Before Socrates can submit to force, Adeimantus, the most important man in the group, offers a persuasive alternative -the spectacle of a torch-race on horseback which is novel because of the horse-race and not the goddess.
+Polemarchus promises another sight before and after dinner.
+Ultimately, Glaucon makes the decision (his third decision) to stay with Polemarchus and Socrates has no choice but to abide by the decision of the overwhelming majority.
+The conversation on justice begins in a democratic process that emerges from the initial tyrannical impulses of Polemarchus.
 Thus the conversation on justice is owed to a mix of persuasion (Adeimantus) and compulsion (Polemarchus).
-Perhaps Justice, as duty or obligation, is a kind of mixture of reason and coercion.
+Perhaps Justice, as duty or obligation, is a similar mixture of reason and coercion.

-Though the promises of sight seeing and dinner are alluring, they do not come to pass and the conversation on Justice leads the men at least from the afternoon into the early morning, with the sun setting into darkness at some point in the conversation, perhaps at the beginning of the fifth book.
-Devoid of food and sightly pleasures, the Republic proves to be an act of moderation, of self-control in the example of Socrates.
-Perhaps the Republic presents the cure for any political ambition, extreme or otherwise.
+Though the promises of sight seeing and dinner are alluring, they do not come to pass and the conversation on Justice leads the men from the afternoon into the early morning, with the sun setting into darkness at some point during the conversation, perhaps at the beginning of the fifth book.
+Devoid of food and sightly pleasures, The Republic proves to be an act of moderation, of self-control in the example of Socrates.
+Perhaps The Republic presents the cure for any political ambition, extreme or otherwise.